dsccommunity/xWordPress/README.md

             }
             PackageFolder = "$env:SystemDrive\packages"
             MySqlDownloadURI = "http://dev.mysql.com/get/Downloads/MySQLInstaller/mysql-installer-community-5.6.17.0.msi"
-            Credential = New-Object -TypeName System.Management.Automation.PSCredential -argumentlist (“userNameNotUsed”,$pwd) #the password for root. no user name is needed as MySql installer is using only the user "root".
+            Credential = New-Object -TypeName System.Management.Automation.PSCredential -argumentlist (ï¿½userNameNotUsedï¿½,$pwd) #the password for root. no user name is needed as MySql installer is using only the user "root".
             PlainPassword = $plainPassword

          }